-The RFD shows that the yellow distribution has a mean of 0.07 (and SD of 0.03), indicating that considering uncertainties within 0.01 dex do not significantly change the trees.
-As uncertainties increase, the RFD increase as well, which is expected.
-For an uncertainty of 0.3 dex, trees deviate from the original one reaching a mean RFD of 0.50 (and SD of 0.04).
+The RFD shows that the yellow distribution has a mean of 0.07 (and an SD of 0.03), indicating that considering uncertainties within 0.01 dex does not significantly change the trees.
+As the uncertainties increase, the RFD increases as well, which is expected.
+For an uncertainty of 0.3 dex, the trees deviate from the original one, reaching a mean RFD of 0.50 (and an SD of 0.04).
 We note that this value is still lower than the mean RFD of 0.93 for the comparison of the deterministic and the noise sample when 100 particles are considered.
-This suggests that while the trees with uncertainties of $0.3 \, \text{dex}$ differ among each other, there is still some phylogenetic signal as they are still distinct from pure noise.
-Additionally, to have a better idea of how the trees change when abundances are modified, we show in Fig. 8 the link between two example trees for 3 cases of abundances.
-The left-hand trees are always the deterministic tree with no uncertainties in the chemical abundances, and the right-hand trees correspond to one example tree obtained by perturbing the abundances, considering 0.01, 0.1 and 0.3 dex, respectively.
+This suggests that while the trees with uncertainties of 0.3 dex differ among each other, there is still some phylogenetic signal, as they are still distinct from pure noise.
+Additionally, to have a better idea of how the trees change when the abundances are modified, we show in Figure 8 the link between two example trees for three cases of abundances.
+The left-hand trees are always the deterministic tree, with no uncertainties in the chemical abundances, and the right-hand trees correspond to one example tree obtained by perturbing the abundances, considering 0.01, 0.1, and 0.3 dex, respectively.
 The dashed lines in each case connect the same particle in each tree.

-From the lines showed in Fig. 8, we can see that when abundances have an uncertainty of 0.01 dex, 24 of the 100 particles change their labelling order (locations in the tree).
-Their new location is relatively close from the original tree, as expected if the change in abundance is small.
-In the case of an uncertainty distribution of 0.1dex, 60 out of 100 stellar particles change their places.
-Finally in the case of 0.3 dex uncertainties, 90 stellar particles change place in the tree.
+From the lines shown in Figure 8, we can see that when the abundances have an uncertainty of 0.01 dex, 24 of the 100 particles change their labeling order (locations in the tree).
+Their new location is relatively close to the original tree, as expected if the change in abundance is small.
+In the case of an uncertainty distribution of 0.1 dex, 60 out of 100 stellar particles change their places.
+Finally, in the case of 0.3 dex uncertainties, 90 stellar particles change place in the tree.
 The new positions are quite far from the original tree.
-It is interesting to note the gradual increase of the branch lengths when uncertainties increase.
-This is also seen in the noise tree (see Fig. 4) and in Walsen et al. (submitted), who compared trees built from observed stars whose abundance measurements have different uncertainties.
-This tree, however, is different to the noise tree, as expected from the different RFD value obtained here and in Sect.
-4.2.
+It is interesting to note the gradual increase of the branch lengths when the uncertainties increase.
+This is also seen in the noise tree (see Figure 4) and in Walsen et al. (2023), who compared trees built from observed stars whose abundance measurements have different uncertainties.
+This tree, however, is different to the noise tree, as expected from the different RFD value obtained here and in Section 4.2.
 The tree with 0.3 dex uncertainty is in fact still very imbalanced, unlike the noise tree.

 While Figure 8 shows the displacement of stellar particles when considering uncertainties, it is fundamental to evaluate if different chemical abundances would still carry evolutionary information to reconstruct the shared history of the selected stellar particles.
-It is thus necessary to study the support of a tree with uncertain abundances has in this context.
-To do so, we computed 1000 trees by perturbing the abundances and collected these trees in a majority rule consensus tree (see Sect.
-2.3).
-Figure 9 shows the consensus trees when considering the uncertainties of 0.01, 0.05, 0.08, 0.1, 0.2.
-0.3 dex.
+It is thus necessary to study the support of a tree with uncertain abundances in this context.
+To do so, we computed 1000 trees by perturbing the abundances and collected these trees in a majority-rule consensus tree (see Section 2.3).
+Figure 9 shows the consensus trees when considering the uncertainties of 0.01, 0.05, 0.08, 0.1, 0.2, and 0.3 dex.
+We note that only the tree topology is shown, since the branch lengths of consensus trees cannot be directly related to the branch length of an actual sampled tree, which is the result of a distance matrix.